Zelinskyi-Serhii/train_schedule_back/README.md

 #### If you open the site for the first time, you need to wait a few minutes for the database to load because I am using the free version of the service.

-### On the backend part, I created several endpoints by which you can get all heroes, get only one hero, delete a hero, create a hero and update a hero.
+### On the backend part, I created several endpoints by which you can get all trains, delete a train, create a train and update a train.
 #### base url = https://train-schedule-6o0l.onrender.com
-#### get all endpoint = /trains - method GET
+#### get all trains = /trains - method GET
 #### get one train = /trains/:trainId - method GET
 #### delete train = /trains/:trainId - method DELETE
 #### create train = /trains = method POST